Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Data Availability Statement

 {S\arabic{section}} {S\arabic{equation}} {S\arabic{table}}

-This Supplementary Material provides assumptions for the theorems in the main text, the proofs of these theorems, auxiliary results required for the proof, sufficient conditions for the theorems in the case of GLMs, and the details of the maximization algorithms for the ordered probit with crossed effects.
+This Supplementary Material provides assumptions for the theorems in the main text (Appendix \ref{app:assumption}), the proofs of these theorems (Appendix \ref{app:proofs}), auxiliary results required for the proof (Appendix \ref{app:lemma}), sufficient conditions for the theorems in the case of GLMs (Appendix \ref{app:glm}), the details of the maximization algorithms for the ordered probit with crossed effects (Appendix \ref{app:algorithm}), the discussion on the rate condition in Theorem 2 in the main text (Appendix \ref{app:rate}), additional simulation results (Appendix \ref{app:addition}), and the detail of additional application results (Appendix \ref{app:three-way}).